v. 1.6 October 2017

 Algorithmic Recursive Geometry - Evolving Fractals and Chaos – Image Morphing

 Perceptron is a video feedback engine with a variety of extraordinary graphical effects.
-It evolves colored geometric patterns and visual images into the realm of infinite details and deepens the thought.
+It evolves colored geometric patterns, visual images and video streams into the realm of infinite details and deepens the thought.

 Home page .................... http://perceptron.sourceforge.net